 Day 3: Letukunyi – Morinjo

 Leave Letukunyi early in the morning for an enjoyable walk before the sun is too hot.
 Pass through Narosura for lunch or to buy what might be out of stock.
 After an hour or two in this remote town in Maasai land, proceed to Morijo for dinner and overnight at Morijo campsite.

 Day 4: Morinjo – Enkutoto

-After breakfast, leave Morijo and walk through the forest, few of the remaining true-forested wilderness area in East Africa.
+After breakfast, leave Morijo and walk through the forest, a few of the remaining true-forested wilderness areas in East Africa.
 The walk will take 5-6 hours across the rolling highlands up to Ol supuko, the summit of the Loita Hills (2,640m.), with incredible views, before descending to the Camp.
-This is a favorite roost for velvet monkeys.
+This is a favourite roost for velvet monkeys.
 Walk through the forests and glades in search of bohor reedbuck, East African Eland, Warthog, and the striking black and white colobus Monkeys.
-Occasionally we may see Bushbuck as we walk to Enkutoto campsite.
+Occasionally we may see Bushbuck as we walk to the Enkutoto campsite.